SindieCastro/Creating_Calls_Userform_Dashboard/README.md

 Image 1: Start
 ![start.png](https://github.com/SindieCastro/Creating_Calls_Userform_Dashboard/blob/main/Images/start.PNG?raw=true)

-Step 2:
-If the user selects "Data Entry", the entry form is displayed for the user to input data (See Image 2).
+Step 2: If the user selects "Data Entry", the entry form is displayed for the user to input data (See Image 2).

 Image 2: Input data

+Step 3: If the user selects "Open Dashboard", the updated dashboard will appear (See Image 3)

+Image 3: Dashboard

+Step 4: If the user selects "SAve and Exit", the workbook will automatically save with all changes and will close.

+## Summary

 The userform allows organizations to have 3 usernames and passwords but other macros can be added to add other users.
-Currently, use "username1" as the user name and "123" as password (See Image 2).
+Currently, use "username1" as the user name and "123" as password.
 The form is currently reflecting counties in Florida, but this can de replaced by other states.

-Picture 1.
-Sign in form

 A dashboard is displayed to visualize the data.
-Picture 2 shows displays the dashboard.
 There are hidden sheets used to analyze the data.
-These sheets can be viewed by changing the macro or simple uncommenting (See Image 3).
+These sheets can be viewed by changing the macro or simple uncommenting (See Image 4).

-## Summary
+Image 4: Code to hide or view sheets